Using an Employer of Record in South Africa

 - Hire independent contractors: You can engage contractors who provide services on a freelance or project basis.
 This option offers flexibility and fewer compliance obligations, but misclassifying employees as contractors can come with fines and legal trouble.

-- Hiring with an EOR in South Africa: An EOR acts as the legal employer for your hires, managing payroll, compliance, benefits, and contracts on your behalf.
-This option enables you to onboard full-time employees and contractors quickly and compliantly without setting up a local entity.
+- Partner with an EOR in South Africa: An EOR acts as the legal employer, managing payroll, compliance, benefits, and employment contracts on your behalf.
+This option can support you with onboarding full-time employees and contractors quickly and compliantly without setting up a local entity.

-By choosing an EOR South Africa service like Payoneer Workforce Management (WFM), your company can accelerate growth, reduce risk, and focus on managing your teamโs performance and goals while the EOR handles all employment-related administration.
+By choosing an EOR service in South Africa like Payoneer Workforce Management, your company may be able to support growth, reduce risk, and focus on managing the team’s performance and goals while the EOR assists with employment-related administration.

 For more details on hiring options and processes, read our guide on hiring employees in South Africa.

-Partnering an employer of record in South Africa
+Partnering with an Employer of Record in South Africa

-An Employer of Record in South Africa acts as the legal employer for your South African employees.
-This means the EOR handles all employer obligations such as compliance with labor laws, payroll processing, tax withholding, benefits administration, and statutory reporting.
+An Employer of Record in South Africa acts as the legal employer for South African employees.
+This means the EOR assists with handling employer obligations such as compliance with labor laws, payroll processing, tax withholding, benefits administration, and statutory reporting.

-You maintain full control over the employeeโs daily work, performance management, and business direction, while the EOR manages all legal and administrative requirements.
+Your company maintains control over the employee’s daily work, performance management, and business direction, while the EOR supports with managing legal and administrative requirements.

 The key responsibilities of a South African EOR include: